FA Cup Final: Who wins the battle at Wembley?

 Chelsea manager, Frank Lampard and Arsenal’s boss, Mikel Arteta, once rivals on the pitch, will pit their fresh philosophies against one another off the pitch in the Wembley dugout.

-Arsenal‘s season is not nearly as disappointing one.
+Arsenal‘s season is not a nearly as disappointing one.

 The Gunners stunned holders Manchester City 2-0 in the semifinals, while Chelsea saw off Manchester United 3-1 to leave Mikel Arteta and Frank Lampard within one game of glory in their first seasons in charge.